Chapter 21: Kingdom Fungi

 - Seal the dishes shut using parafilm.

-- Leave the dishes upside down in the incubator set at 25˚C for 3 days.
+- Leave the dishes upside down in the incubator set at 25˚C for 24 hours and then turn them right side up for the remaining few days (4-6 days).

 - Pink colonies form on the agar of the test.